 4. Human Conservation

-By living amongst communities such as these, learning about their customs and traditions, and helping them improve their standards of living, you can work towards conserving those humans in need.
+By living amongst communities such as these, learning about their customs and traditions, and helping them improve their standards of living, you can work towards conserving those humans in need who have a rich history.

 So to sum things up, conservation is all about keeping Planet Earth happy and healthy by taking care of our environment and the animals and people that inhabit it.
 Keen to make a difference?
-Check out these conservation jobs, which include working with turtles, bears and rhinos - who wouldn’t want to help care for those?!
+Check out all our planet-saving programs.